Azure/azure-mobile-apps/README.md

 * JavaScript Client
 * Apache Cordova Client
 * Node Server
+* .NET Framework Server

 > **What does deprecation mean?**<br/>
 > The libraries that have been deprecated are still available in [the archive](https://github.com/azure/azure-mobile-apps/tree/archive), and documentation is available in [the documentation](https://azure.github.io/azure-mobile-apps/), but no further work will be done on these libraries, and any issues opened on these libraries will be closed as "won't fix".
 The libraries are open-source, and you are welcome to fork them to adjust as you see fit.
 >
-> In particular, the upcoming ASP.NET Core service will implement ZUMO-API-VERSION 3.0.0 (whereas the Node and ASP.NET Framework implemented ZUMO-API-VERSION 2.0.0).
-It is unlikely that the deprecated clients will work against the newer server versions.
+> Note that the ASP.NET Core service uses OData v4 (with a backwards compatibility module for OData v3).
+This means that older clients (such as those in the deprecation list) will not work in every situation, and additional configuration is required to support authentication.

 ## Libraries

 ### .NET (sdk/dotnet)

-The .NET Library uses ASP.NET Core 5.0 and provides an in-memory store and an Entity Framework 5.0 based store.
-The pre-release versions of the library are available on [GitHub Packages](https://github.com/orgs/Azure/packages?repo_name=azure-mobile-apps).
-Refer to the [GitHub Packages documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry) for information on using the pre-release packages.
+The .NET Library uses ASP.NET Core 6.0 and provides an in-memory store and an Entity Framework 6.0 based store.
+You can download pre-release versions from [GitHub Releases](https://github.com/Azure/azure-mobile-apps/releases).

 Released and supported versions of the library will be distributed by the normal [NuGet](https://www.nuget.org/) mechanism.